EnergyInnovation/eps-docs/docs/models/eu.md

 title:  "European Union Energy Policy Simulator"
 ---

-The Energy Policy Simulator (EPS) is a free and open-source computer model originally created by [Energy Innovation LLC](https://energyinnovation.org/) and adapted for the European Union in partnership with [TEP](https://www.tep-energy.ch/en/home/).
+The Energy Policy Simulator (EPS) is a free and open-source computer model originally created by [Energy Innovation LLC](https://energyinnovation.org/) and adapted for the European Union in partnership with [Agora Energiewende](https://www.agora-energiewende.org/).

 ## Model Download